Agent API (window.midas)

 models.describe(id)

 Get model details.
-Supports GLM, GLMM, and Random Forest.
+Supports GLM, GLMM, Random Forest, ARIMA, Linear Regression, and ANOVA.
 The response structure varies by model type (check result.data.type).
-GLMM and Random Forest models are created through the GUI; use describe() to retrieve their results via the API.
+Models can be created via models.run() + models.save() or through the GUI.

 GLM returns coefficients, fit statistics (AIC, BIC, deviance), diagnostic summary, and metadata.

-GLMM returns fixed effects (same format as GLM coefficients), random effects (group variable, variance, ICC, BLUP), fit statistics (AIC, BIC, deviance, log-likelihood), and diagnostic summary.
+GLMM returns fixed effects (same format as GLM coefficients), random effects (group variable, variance, ICC, BLUP), fit statistics (log-likelihood, iterations, convergence), and diagnostic summary.

-Random Forest returns task type (classification/regression), hyperparameters, and feature importances (if available).
+Random Forest returns task type (classification/regression), tuningParameters, MDI variable importances (if available), and OOB permutation importances (when computed).

 const result = await window.midas.models.describe('model_001');